nikiizvorski/CleanMVVM/README.md

 Advantages of this project
 ---------------
 MVVM is quite simple to use and there is almost no problems with this architecture when you use it correclty.
 Also to mention MVI and MVVM could be thought the same way it really depends on the implementation.
 MVVM is also simple to test even now with the Hilt implementation becomes easier.
 Using coroutines and flow also give an advantage.
+MVI is quite cleaner but takes time to learn so once you grasp it in big projects it is a wonder.
+As mentioned by everyone there is no best architecture almost all projects can be made with either one.
+But best would be to consider your resource, team, future of your project.

 Business Logic
 ---------------